junelva/initializing-june-mdbook/src/memories.md

 > Prefers stable, updated, and safe technologies for neural networks, considering their preference for using Rust.

-> Is calling the setting of their game that inverts Monster Hunter 'Soulhunters.'
+> Is calling the setting of their game that inverts [a popular action game] 'Soulhunters.'
 They are interested in roleplaying in this universe, where players perform healing actions on spiritual manifestations.

 > Feels inspired and successfully ran a quick errand, got coffee, quick carbs, and a small can of beer.
 They plan to work on code later.